kksharma1618/dropbox-streaming-upload/README.md

 ```

 ## Options
-- *access_token:* Dropbox access token
+- *access_token:* Dropbox access token.
-- *readable_stream:* Readable stream to upload
+- *readable_stream:* Readable stream to upload.
 - *file_size:* Total size of upload in bytes.
-Since we just have the readable stream we need size information separately
+Since we just have the readable stream we need size information separately.
-- *destination:* Destination path in dropbox where to upload the file (full file path: ie, if you are uploading roses.jpg to /weeds/ folder, then "/weeds/roses.jpg")
+- *destination:* Destination path in dropbox where to upload the file (full file path: ie, if you are uploading roses.jpg to /weeds/ folder, then "/weeds/roses.jpg").
 - *forced_chunked_upload:* By default library will use upload session if *file_size* is greater than 150mb.
-If you set this to true, then it will force upload session regardless of *file_size*
+If you set this to true, then it will force upload session regardless of *file_size*.
 - *chunk_size:* By default library will use 5mb chunk while using chunked upload.
 You can override it here (in bytes).
 - *mute:* See dropbox [documentation](https://www.dropbox.com/developers/documentation/http/documentation#files-upload) for /upload or /upload_session/finish.
 Default is false.
 - *autorename:* See dropbox [documentation](https://www.dropbox.com/developers/documentation/http/documentation#files-upload) for /upload or /upload_session/finish.
 Default is true.